sotch-pr35mac/syng/README.md

     - View character stroke order animations to study writing characters

 ## __What's new?__
-These are few feature additions and visual changes in v1.4.0.
+These are few feature additions and visual changes in v1.4.1.
 For a full list of changes, see [the changelog](https://github.com/sotch-pr35mac/syng/blob/master/CHANGELOG.md).
-1. Character Breakdown
+1. Update Icon
-2. Visual Enhancements
+2. Fixed CVEs
+3. Removed Frequency Data

 ## __Screenshots__
 More screenshots available on [the Syng website](http://syngdict.com).